 Viomi Technology Co., Ltd is not a Chinese operating company but rather a Cayman Islands holding company that does not conduct business directly and has no equity ownership in our VIEs.
 We conduct our operations in China through (i) our WFOEs and (ii) our VIEs with which we have maintained contractual arrangements.
 PRC laws and regulations restrict and impose conditions on foreign investment in internet and other related businesses in China.
 According to the Special Administrative Measures (Negative List) for Foreign Investment Access, our provision of internet information services falls within the restricted category and the equity ratio of foreign investment in the enterprises operating the business under the restricted category is subject to the cap of 50%.
-In addition, although our provision of e-commerce services falls within the permitted category, foreign investments in this business are still restricted by other qualifications and requirements under related regulations in China.
+In addition, although our provision of e-commerce services falls within the permitted category, foreign investments in this business are still restricted by other requirements under related regulations in China.
 Accordingly, we operate this business in China through our VIEs, and rely on contractual arrangements among our WFOEs, our VIEs and the nominee shareholders of the VIEs to control the business operations of our VIEs.
 Our VIEs are consolidated for accounting purposes, but are not entities in which our Cayman Islands holding company, or our investors, own equity.
-Revenues contributed by our VIEs accounted for 100%, 99.4% and 91.6% of our total revenues for the years ended December 31, 2019, 2020 and 2021, respectively.
-As used in this annual report, "we," "us," "our company," "our," or "Viomi" refers to Viomi Technology Co., Ltd., its subsidiaries, and, in the context of describing our operations and consolidated financial information, our VIEs in China, Foshan Yunmi Electric Appliances Technology Co., Ltd., or Foshan Viomi and Beijing Yunmi Technology Co., Ltd., or Beijing Viomi.
-Investors in our ADSs are not purchasing equity interest in our VIEs in China but instead are purchasing equity interest in a holding company incorporat
+Revenues contributed by our VIEs accounted for 99.4%, 91.6% and 86.8% of our total revenues for the vears ended December 31, 2020, 2021 and 2022, respectively.
+As used in this annual report, "we," "us," "our company," "our," or "Viomi" refers to Viomi Technology Co., Ltd, its subsidiaries, and, in the context of describing our operations and consolidated financial information, our VIEs in China, including Foshan Yunmi Electric Appliances Technology Co., Ltd., or Foshan Viomi and Beijing Yunmi Technology Co., Ltd., or Beijing Viomi.
+Investors in our ADSs are not purchasing equity interest in our VIEs in China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands.